-- 11. Do not water ski between sunset and sunrise.
-It is illegal in most states and unsafe. - 12.
-Do not drive the boat directly behind a water skier, tuber or wakeboarder.
-At 25 miles (40 km) per hour, the boat will overtake a person who falls in the water 200 feet (60 m) in front of your boat in about 5 seconds. - 13.
-Shut engine off and remove ignition key when anyone is in the water nearby.

-Stay at least 150 feet (45 m) away from areas marked by a diver down float.
+- 10.Do not water ski between sunset and sunrise.
+It is illegal in most states. - 11.Do not drive the boat directly behind a water skier, tuber or wakeboarder.
+At 25 miles per hour, the boat will overtake a person who falls in the water 200 feet in front of your boat in about 5 seconds. - 12.
+Shut engine off and remove ignition key when anyone is in the water nearby. - 13.
+Stay at least 150 feet away from areas marked by a diver down float.